Sam Neill: 2000–2025: Television work and final roles

 He acted in the short-lived Fox TV series Alcatraz (2012) as Emerson Hauser.
-He played the role of Otto Luger in the fantasy adventure film The Adventurer: The Curse of the Midas Box (2014).
-He had a role in the BBC series Peaky Blinders, set in post-World War I Birmingham.
-He played the role of Chief Inspector Chester Campbell, a sadistic corrupt policeman, who came to clean up the town on Churchill's orders.
-In the 2015 BBC TV miniseries And Then There Were None, based on Agatha Christie's thriller, he played the role of General MacArthur.
+He played Otto Luger in the fantasy adventure film The Adventurer: The Curse of the Midas Box (2014).
+He appeared in Peaky Blinders as Chief Inspector Chester Campbell, a corrupt and sadistic policeman sent by Winston Churchill to clean up post–World War I Birmingham.
+In the 2015 BBC miniseries And Then There Were None, based on Agatha Christie's novel, he played General John MacArthur.

-In 2016, he starred in the New Zealand-made film, Hunt for the Wilderpeople, directed by Taika Waititi, as well as the ITV miniseries Tutankhamun.
-In 2017, Neill appeared in a scene in Waititi's fantasy sequel Thor: Ragnarok, in which he portrays an actor playing Odin (as depicted by Anthony Hopkins), alongside Luke Hemsworth and Matt Damon as actors playing Thor and Loki, respectively.
-He portrays the same actor in Thor: Love and Thunder in 2022.
+In 2016, Neill starred in the New Zealand–made film Hunt for the Wilderpeople and the ITV miniseries Tutankhamun.
+In 2017, he appeared in Thor: Ragnarok, portraying an actor playing Odin.
+He reprised the same meta‑role in Thor: Love and Thunder in 2022.

-In 2018, he portrayed Mr. McGregor and also provided the voice of Tommy Brock, in Peter Rabbit.
-In 2019, he was cast for the role of Denis Goldberg in Escape from Pretoria; however, the role was subsequently recast with Ian Hart.
-In late 2019, he was announced to reprise his character of Dr. Alan Grant in Jurassic World Dominion, which released in June 2022.
+In 2018, Neill portrayed Mr. McGregor and voiced Tommy Brock in Peter Rabbit.
+In 2019, he was initially cast as Denis Goldberg in Escape from Pretoria, but the role was later recast.
+He reprised his role as Dr Alan Grant in Jurassic World Dominion, released in 2022.

 In 2022, Neill appeared in the Foxtel legal drama The Twelve as Brett Colby.
-When the series was renewed for series 2, Neill would reprise the role of Colby being the only member of the original season one cast to do so.
-On 16 September 2024, it was announced that The Twelve had been renewed for a third season and Neill would be returning as Colby.
-On 6 December 2024, Neill was announced as a nominee for the 2025 AACTA awards for his role on The Twelve.
+When the series was renewed for a second season, he was the only returning cast member.
+In September 2024, it was announced that The Twelve had been renewed for a third season, with Neill again returning.
+He was nominated for a 2025 AACTA Award for his role in The Twelve.

-On 21 June 2024, Neill was named in the cast for the Netflix drama Untamed.
-On April 15, 2025, Neill's casting in Godzilla x Kong: Supernova had been announced.
+In June 2024, Neill was named in the cast for the Netflix drama Untamed.
+In April 2025, his casting in Godzilla x Kong: Supernova was announced.
+In May 2025, Neill was seen filming in the Philippines for the romantic comedy The Last Resort.
+He will appear posthumously in the live-action adaptation of The Legend of Zelda video game series slated for a 2027 release.